-Cancer can start any place in the body.
-Cancer that starts in the esophagus is also called esophageal cancer.
-It starts when cells in the esophagus grow out of control and crowd out normal cells.
-This makes it hard for the body to work the way it should.
+Your esophagus is the soft tube that connects the mouth to the stomach.
+Cancer that starts growing in the esophagus is called esophagus cancer or esophageal cancer.
+It starts when cells in the inner lining of the esophagus grow out of control and crowd out normal cells.

 Cancer cells can spread to other parts of the body.
 Cancer cells in the esophagus can sometimes travel to the liver and grow there.
-When cancer cells do this, it’s called metastasis (pronounced meh-TAS-tuh-sis).
+When cancer cells do this, it’s called metastasis.
 To doctors, the cancer cells in the new place look just like the ones from the esophagus.

 Ask your doctor to use this picture to show you where the cancer is.